 harmful products handling tips

 Used medical equipment, such as wheelchairs or motorized scooters, can often be donated or sold.
+Medical equipment that is mostly metal or rigid plastic can be placed at the curb for recycling with metal, glass, and plastic.
 Visit products and services for locations that can help you donate your medical equipment.

 back to top